 How do we the executors deal with the House/ Flat/ Bungalow as Executors?
-I realise there is more too it than just selling – but what?
+I realise there is more to it than just selling – but what?

 You will also need to inform the local authority and utility suppliers and obtain any balances as at the date of death.

 Acquiring three independent valuations from trusted local estate agents (and an RICS probate valuation if required) is important.
-The service we suggest provides you with a full and impartial probate valuation report, compliant with section 160 of the inheritance tax act 1984, containing everything your solicitor will need to satisfy due diligence.
+This service we comment on provides you with a full and impartial probate valuation report, compliant with section 160 of the inheritance tax act 1984, containing everything your solicitor will need to satisfy due diligence.
 Or use the link above and get a free valuation and the possibility of the cash being available within days of probate.
 Even more useful if there is an Equity Release Scheme in place – avoid those penalties!

-We really like this service, and if you are more than a few miles away, it could be very cost effective indeed, so well worth enquiring about, as is the other one mentioned to get the executors sale sorted in days rather than months.
+We really like this service, and if you are more than a few miles away, it could be very cost-effective indeed, so well worth enquiring about, as is the other one mentioned to get the executors sale sorted in days rather than months.
 Happy beneficiaries – and creditors!

 Progressing a sale